Arona74/DungeonZ/README.md

 - **Backport**: keepInventory option (originaly in DungeonZ 1.21.1)
 - **Backport**: ender pearl option, info button and positive effect change (originaly in DungeonZ 1.21.1)
 - **Backport**: fixed hole by LeDok (originaly in DungeonZ 1.21.1)

+- **Change**: OP portal screen when manually creating dungeon portal will now scan the area for other portal to prevent placing them too close
+- **Change**: Portal block entity data now use an hybrid NBT+file system to avoid NBT oversize that could cause chunk poisoning
+- **Change**: Fixed Gates and Spawners blocks
+- **Change**: Easier parkour in Dark dungeon, gates in first corridor room as example usage of Gates blocks
 - **Change**: Congratulations message when finishing dungeon with a leave link for easy leaving, you can also leave with a right-click on dungeon portal blocks or use the "/dungeon leave" command.
 - **Change**: Few fixes on dark dungeon (easier parkour), missing vines in temple dungeon, etc
 - **Change**: Fix to avoid fire to break blocks (like vines)